wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_amazon.rst

   .. note:: The `path` should have *read* permissions for *others*.
 E.g: The directory `/tmp/` accomplishes this.

-3. Kibana will only listen on the loopback interface (localhost) by default, which means that it can be only accessed from the same machine.
-To access Kibana from the outside make it listen on its network IP by editing the file ``/etc/kibana/kibana.yml``, uncomment the setting ``server.host``, and change the value to:
+3. Edit the file ``/etc/kibana/kibana.yml``, uncomment the setting ``server.host``, and change the value to:

   .. code-block:: yaml

     server.host: "<kibana_ip>"

+  Kibana will only listen on the loopback interface (localhost) by default, which means that it can be only accessed from the same machine.
+With this change, we make Kibana listen on its network IP.

 4. Configure the URLs of the Elasticsearch instances to use for all your queries.
 By editing the file ``/etc/kibana/kibana.yml``: